zixuanzhang/BIS180Lgithub/Assignment1.md

 __12.__ How many Z-scores away from the mean is the best alignment?
 ```
 The best alignment should have a very large Z score with extremely small p value,
-such that this best alignment will have very small e value.
+such that this best alignment will have very small E value.
 ```

 __13.__ Briefly discuss the statistical and biological significance of your results.
 ```
-When we are comparing two proteins, the best alignment should occur at very low chance at random,
+When we are aligning two proteins, the best alignment should occur at very low chance at random,
-which means the E value of that score is very low.
+which means its Z score is very large such that E value of that score is very low.
 If the score can be obtained very easily, then probably it is not very significant(handout of Ian Korf).
+High score of alignment will usually lead to conclusion of homology because genetic similarties can be an indicator of homology.
 ```